bagus1/cccux/README.md

 ## License

-MIT License - see LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.